ACERAC: Efficient reinforcement learning in fine time discretization: ACERAC: Actor-Critic with Experience Replay and Autocorrelated aCtions

-In Point 1, the algorithm selects an~experienced event to replay.
-In Point~2, it designates the parameters of the distribution of the sequence of subsequent actions, $\bar\ctrl^n_i$.
-In Point~3, it determines the relative quality of~$\bar\ctrl^n_i$, namely the temporal difference~\eqref{gen:temp:diff} which implements two ideas.
+In Line 8 a softly truncated density ratio is computed.
+The density ratio implements two ideas.
 Firstly, $\Aparam$ is changing due to being optimized, thus the conditional distribution $(\bar\ctrl^n_i|\xi_{j-1})$ is now different than it was at the time when the actions $\bar\ctrl^n_i$ were executed.
-The density ratio in~\eqref{gen:temp:diff} accounts for this discrepancy of distributions.
-Secondly, in order to limit variance of the density ratio, the soft-truncating function~$\psi_b$ is applied.
-In the ACER algorithm~\citep{2009wawrzynski}, the hard truncation function, $\max\{\cdot,b\}$ is used for the same purpose which is limiting density ratios necessary in designating updates due to action distribution discrepancies.
-However, soft-truncating distinguishes magnitude of density ratio and works slightly better than the hard truncation.
+The density ratio $\frac{ \bar\pi(\bar\ctrl^n_j| \bar\state^n_j, X_{j-1}; \Aparam)} { \bar\pi^n_j}$ accounts for this discrepancy of distributions.
+Secondly, to limit the variance of the density ratio, the soft-truncating function~$\psi_b$ is applied.
+E.g., \Beq \psi_b(x) = b\tanh(x/b), \Eeq for a~certain~$b>1$.
+In the ACER algorithm~\cite{2009wawrzynski}, the hard truncation function, $\min\{\cdot,b\}$ is used for the same purpose which is limiting density ratios necessary in designating updates due to action distribution discrepancies.
+However, soft-truncating distinguishes the magnitude of density ratio and works slightly better than hard truncation.